nanjiangshu/proq3/README.md

 ProQ2D, ProQRosCenD, ProQRosFAD and ProQ3D which correspond to deep learning version scores.

 If you are only interested in ProQ3/ProQ3D scores, you can simply use the 4th column in [pdb-model].proq3.local and [pdb-model].proq3.global files.

+IMPORTANT NOTE: ProQ3/ProQ3D is a regression based method.
+When training the method we used only values between 0 and 1 as our target quality measure.
+                However, there is no guarantee that the predicted value will be between 0 and 1.
+Occasionally, it can predict values slightly below 0 or slightly above 1.
+                If you would like to have values between 0 and 1, you might do some post-processing.
+However, in our experience, the correlation between the predicted values and the real values might slightly drop if you limit them between 0 and 1.

 ###Running ProQ3 with GNU Parallel